pragma-/pbot/doc/QuickStart.md

 QuickStart
 ==========
-PBot is an IRC bot written in Perl.
 This is a work-in-progress rough draft Quick Start guide.
 This notification will be removed when this guide is mature.

 <!-- md-toc-begin -->
 * [QuickStart](#quickstart)